jiumao2/pyDANT/docs/Tutorials.rst

         "n_iter": 10 // number of iterations for the clustering algorithm },

-Also, the ``mainKilomatch.py`` file should be edited to specify the path to the Kilomatch package:
+Also, the ``mainDANT.py`` file should be edited to specify the path to the DANT package:

 .. code-block:: Python